 Although BMI is not a perfect proxy for your health, it is correlated statistically with mortality and the risk of other problems.
 That’s why many underwriters use your height and weight for a rough sense of whether you’re overweight, which is often associated with or an indicator of other factors.

-They ask this question because it could indicate a medical or lifestyle problem.
-For example, if you lost 15 pounds due to an illness, the underwriters would want to know about it; if you gained significant weight due to other issues, that’s relevant too.
+Rapidly gaining or losing weight could indicate a medical issue for some people.
+For example, if you lost 15 pounds due to an illness, the underwriters would want to know about it; if you gained significant weight due to other issues, that’s relevant, too.

-For obvious reasons, most insurers ask some variant of the following questions:
+Your personal medical history has an obvious connection to your health and mortality risk, so most insurers ask some variant of the following questions:

 In the last 10 years, have you been diagnosed or treated by a medical professional for any of the following: